No. 11 Squadron RAF: 21st century

 In February 2003, several of No. 11 Squadron's Tornados were modified to carry the ALARM anti-radiation missile (and unofficially designated as the Tornado EF3) to widen their capabilities to include suppression of enemy air defences (SEAD).
 The squadron disbanded in October 2005 as part of defence reforms following the publication of the Delivering Security in a Changing World: Future Capabilities study by the Ministry of Defence in July 2004.

 The RAF announced that No. 11 Squadron would be the second frontline squadron to re-equip with the Eurofighter Typhoon, and would be based at RAF Coningsby; it received its first aircraft in October 2006.
 The squadron reformed at Coningsby on 29 March 2007, dropping the (F) designation in recognition of its new tasking as the lead Typhoon multi-role squadron.

 In March 2011, the squadron deployed to Gioia Del Colle Air Base in Italy, to help police the no-fly zone imposed by UN Security Council Resolution 1973 over Libya as part of Operation Ellamy, assisted by No. 29(R) Squadron personnel and aircraft and further aircraft from No. 3 Squadron.
 In 2013, the squadron deployed to the Mediterranean again, this time to RAF Akrotiri in Cyprus, as part of No. 121 Expeditionary Air Wing, providing air defence of Cyprus as part of Operation Luminous.

 No. 11 Squadron resumed the use of its '(F)' fighter designation during its centenary year, with celebrations taking place on 7 and 8 May 2015 in the form of a formal dinner with the Squadron Association, and a parade with flypast.

 During February 2018, the squadron participated in Exercise Red Flag 18-1, the world's largest and most complex air combat exercise run by the US Air Force.
 For the duration of the exercise the squadron's Typhoons operated from Nellis Air Force Base in Nevada.

 During November 2023, the squadron participated in Exercise Ferocious Falcon V, a Qatari led exercise.
+Six aircraft from the squadron took part in the Exercise Pitch Black 2024 and Exercise Tarang Shakti 2024 hosted by the Royal Australian Air Force and the Indian Air Force, respectively, from July to September 2024.